desolate-planet/technical-test/readme.txt

 of code.

 The package com.bright_ascension.original contains the code given, with changes that allow the code to compile.
-The package com.bright_ascension.proposed, and it's associated test package are the changes I have made.
+The package com.bright_ascension.proposed, and its associated test package are the changes I have made.